 The new station is part of the $395 million Hurstbridge Rail Line Upgrade, which includes the removal of level crossings at Lower Plenty Road in Rosanna and Grange Road in Alphington, the duplication of the single section of track between Heidelberg and Rosanna, and the construction of a new tunnel under Darebin Street.

-The investment in upgraded infrastructure has also paved the way for a new timetable to begin on Sunday 26 August with 35 new and extended services between Eltham and the city each week.
+The investment in upgraded infrastructure has also paved the way for a new timetable, with 35 new and extended services between Eltham and the city each week.

 The level crossing at Lower Plenty Road in Rosanna has now been removed and the new Rosanna Station is open.
 Before their removal in March 2018, the boom gates at Lower Plenty Road were down for about 43 minutes during the 7:00am to 9:00am weekday morning peak causing delays for around 17,000 vehicles.

-A construction blitz earlier this year enabled crews to install a rail bridge over Lower Plenty Road and build the new Rosanna Station, which opened in early May 2018.
+A construction blitz enabled crews to install a rail bridge over Lower Plenty Road and build the new Rosanna Station, which opened in early May 2018.

-Work to fully complete the station – including landscaping and car parking – will take place over coming months.
+Work to fully complete the station included landscaping and car parking.

 This work has been completed as part of a package of works that also removed the level crossing at Grange Road and duplicated a single section of track between Heidelberg and Rosanna.